juxt/bidi/README.md

     #'user/routes
 ```

-Since each element in the vector is itself a route, you can nest these
+Since each entry in the map is itself a route, you can nest these
 recursively.

 ```clojure